Simek/vscode-twitch-coder/README.md

    > If you'd like to connect to more than one channel separate them by commas `,`, for example: `simek,dev_spajus`.

-5. Save your changes and close that tab.
-Go back to the Settings UI tab.
-6. Find the `Nickname` setting.
+5. Find the `Twitch Coder: Nickname` setting.
 If you are using your own account for the chat bot then enter your account username as the value here.
 If you created a separate account use that username.
 Save your changes.
-7. Make sure you're logged in to the Twitch account you wish to authorize the highlighter bot to access in your default browser.
+6. Make sure you're logged in to the Twitch account you wish to authorize the highlighter bot to access in your default browser.
-8. In the status bar, click the "Twitch" button.
+7. In the status bar, click the "Twitch" button.
 After clicking it, you'll see a notification that the extension wants to open a URL.
-9. Choose the "Open" option which should open a new tab of your default browser.
+8. Choose the "Open" option which should open a new tab of your default browser.
-10. Read through the permissions that are being requested for use of this bot/extension and choose "Authorize".
-11. You should then be notified that you can close the browser/tab.
+9. Read through the permissions that are being requested for use of this bot/extension and choose "Authorize".
+You will be notified that you can close the browser/tab.
-12. Go back to VS Code and you should now see "Disconnected" in the status bar.
-Click on it to Connect the bot to chat and start listening for highlight commands.
+11. Go back to VS Code and you should now see "Disconnected" in the status bar.
+Click on it to connect the bot to chat and start listening for highlight commands.

 ## 💬 Twitch Commands